NSBLab/MBM/README.md

   *  A path to anatomical maps to be analysed and a path to a mask to exclude elements of the maps from the analysis.
 Anatomical maps are expected as GIFTI, NIFTI, or .mgh files and projected on an average surface.
 In the example given in `mbm_demo_sim.m`, the left fsaverage midthickness surface with 32492 vertices is used as an average template.

   * Parameters specifying the statistical test and a design matrix representing effects on subjects.
-One-sample t-test, two-sample t-test,  one-way ANOVA, and ANCOVA (two groups) are supported.
+One-sample t-test, two-sample t-test,  one-way ANOVA, and ANCOVA (two groups, F-test and Z-test) are supported.

   * The eigenmodes (ψj  in Fig. 1) or a surface mesh (a .vtk file) to calculate the eigenmodes.
 Eigenmodes should be derived from the same average surface that the maps are projected on.